SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-tracker.md

 #### ProMicro nRF52840 {#ProMicro}

-A clone of the **nice!nano** board and the cheapest option overall.
+A clone of the **nice!nano** board.
+Cheapest option overall.
 Signal strength can be improved with an antenna mod.

 Things to take into account:
 - **DOA rates** (Dead On Arrival) - expect 10-20% or higher failure rates
 - **Random failures** - Units fail unexpectedly after initial use, not just out of the box
+- **Price** - due to how cheap they are, they are common part for DIY smol slimes.

 **Obtaining:**
 - Available on AliExpress with `compatible with nice!nano`, `SuperMini`, or `Pro Micro` branding.